|4||Santa Cristina, Lombardy|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Padova air is currently 0 times above the WHO annual air quality guideline value
+PM2.5 concentration in Padova is currently 7 times the WHO annual air quality guideline value

 Moderate 53 US AQI